Economic history of the Philippines: Pre-colonial era (900s–1565)

 During pre-colonial times, the Philippine Islands were composed of numerous kingdoms, and thalassocracies oversaw the large number of merchants coming to the islands for trade.
 Indian, Arab, Chinese and Japanese merchants were welcomed by these kingdoms, which were mostly located by riverbanks, coastal ports and central plains.
 The merchants traded for goods such as gold, rice, pots and other products.
-Foreign merchants, asides from bartering, also had to deal with loans-on-credit, hostage-exchange or outright raiding from Filipino kingdoms.
+Foreign merchants, aside from bartering, also had to deal with loans-on-credit, hostage-exchange or outright raiding from Filipino kingdoms.
 However, the barter system was implemented most, at that time, and the pre-colonial people enjoyed a life filled with imported goods which reflected their fashion and lifestyle.

 From the 12th century, a huge industry centered around the manufacture and trade of burnay clay pots, used for the storage of tea and other perishables, was set up in the northern Philippines with Japanese and Okinawan traders.
 These pots were known as 'Ruson-tsukuri' (Luzon-made) in Japanese, and were considered among the best storage vessels used for the purpose of keeping tea leaves and rice wine fresh.
 Hence, Ruson-Tsukuri pots became sought after in Northeast Asia.
 Each Philippine kiln had its own branding symbol, marked on the bottom of the Ruson-tsukuri by a single baybayin letter.

 The people were skilled agriculturists, and the islands–especially Luzon–had a great abundance of rice, fowl, and wine as well as great numbers of carabaos, deer, wild boar and goats.
 In addition, there were great quantities of cotton and colored clothes, wax, honey and date palms produced by the natives.
 The precolonial state of Caboloan in Pangasinan often exported deer-skins to Japan and Okinawa.
 The Nation of Ma-i produced beeswax, cotton, true pearls, tortoise shell, medicinal betel nuts and yuta cloth in their trade with East Asia.
 Ma-i's vassal state of Sandao exports kapok, beeswax, native cloth, and coir matting.
 Its other vassal state, Pulilu, meanwhile, exports rare red and blue corals.
 By the early sixteenth century, the two largest polities of the Pasig River delta, Maynila and Tondo, established a shared monopoly on the trade of Chinese goods throughout the rest of the Philippine archipelago.
 The polity of Namayan had many industries including carpentry, masonry, and fishing.
 The Polity of Cainta also had similar industries.